Skip to Content

-Kibble vs. Raw Dog Food (Which is Better?)
+Kibble vs. Raw (Which Dog Food is Better?)

-Kibble is seen as the default dog food by most dog owners.
-Anything dog owners eat is seen as the default dog food by dogs.
 But if you’re confused about what to feed your dog, you do have a few options other than kibble and dinner scraps.
 Raw dog food is one of these options and is worth comparing to kibble.
 So which is better, kibble or raw?

+When comparing kibble and raw diets, kibble tends to be the better choice for most dogs.
 Both have pros and cons, and you must consider them before choosing one.

 One thing to mention is that when I’m talking about kibble, I’m referring to a good-quality brand that is complete and balanced per the AAFCO dog nutritional requirements.